MeteoSwiss/publication-opendata/README.md

 2. [fill in Question 2](https://github.com/MeteoSwiss/publication-opendata/discussions/2)
 3. ...

-#### 2.1.2. smn (automatic-measurements)
+#### 2.1.2.
+Automatic weather stations (smn, smn-precip, smn-tower)
-SwissMetNet, the [automatic measurement network](https://www.meteoswiss.admin.ch/weather/measurement-systems/land-based-stations/automatic-measurement-network.html) of MeteoSwiss, comprises about 160 automatic stations with a full measurement program.
+SwissMetNet, the [automatic measurement network](https://www.meteoswiss.admin.ch/weather/measurement-systems/land-based-stations/automatic-measurement-network.html) of MeteoSwiss, comprises about 160 automatic stations with a full measurement program (type "smn").
 These stations deliver a multitude of current data on weather and climate in Switzerland every ten minutes.
-The network is supplemented by automatic precipitation stations (about 100 stations).
+The network is supplemented by around 100 automatic precipitation stations (type "smn-precip").
 Together, these stations form the basis for the creation of reliable local weather forecasts as well as severe weather and flood warnings.
+Additionally MeteoSwiss operates three tower stations at 150m to 230m above ground for boundry layer measurements (type "smn-tower").

 #### 2.1.2.1.
 Discovery metadata w/ data structure